Clozapine: Adverse effects

 Clozapine may cause serious and potentially fatal adverse effects.
 Clozapine carries boxed warnings, including severe neutropenia (low levels of neutrophils); orthostatic hypotension (low blood pressure upon changing positions), including slow heart rate and fainting; seizures; myocarditis (inflammation of the heart); and risk of death when used in elderly people with dementia-related psychosis.
 Lowering of the seizure threshold may be dose related.
 Increasing the dose slowly may decrease the risk for seizures and orthostatic hypotension.

 However overall mortality for people with schizophrenia prescribed clozapine is lower than those prescribed other drugs and much lower than those who are unmedicated.

 Common effects include constipation, bed-wetting, night-time drooling, muscle stiffness, sedation, tremors, orthostatic hypotension, high blood sugar, increased rate of infections, and weight gain.
 The risk of developing extrapyramidal symptoms, such as tardive dyskinesia, is below that of typical antipsychotics; this may be due to clozapine's anticholinergic effects.
 Extrapyramidal symptoms may subside somewhat after a person switches from another antipsychotic to clozapine.
 Sexual problems, such as retrograde ejaculation and priapism, have been reported while taking clozapine.
 Rare adverse effects include periorbital edema and hematological malignancy.
 Despite the risk for numerous side effects, many side effects can be managed while continuing to take clozapine.

 Mortality

-The overall all cause mortality for people with serious psychotic illnesses such as schizophrenia who are prescribed clozapine is lower than those who take other treatments and much lower than those who take no drug treatments at all.
+The overall mortality for people with serious psychotic illnesses such as schizophrenia who are prescribed clozapine is lower than those who take other treatments and much lower than those who take no drug treatments at all.
 Reductions are particularly marked for death by suicide but also from all natural causes.
 This is demonstrated by studies which have used whole-population databases, such as those completed in Sweden, Finland, Denmark and Taiwan and following systematic review and meta-analysis.